aghogho-u/Currency-converter/README.md

 Checkout WebApp at: https://aghogho-u.github.io/Currency-converter

-If you clone this project to a localhost, you'll need to install live-server (on mpm)
+If you clone this project to a localhost, you'll need to install live-server (on npm)